-Did you know 2017 marks 120 years since the WI movement started at Stoney Creek in 1897?
-To commemorate this milestone we want to document the many halls, buildings, monuments, cairns, etc. created by WI Members in their communities through the years before they are lost in time.
+This project began in 2017 to mark 120 years since the WI movement started at Stoney Creek in 1897 and continues today.
+To commemorate this milestone, we wanted to document the many halls, buildings, monuments, cairns, etc. created by WI Members in their communities through the years before they are lost in time.
 This is a project some Members have been requesting for a number of years and we continue to welcome contributions.

 All will be stored and searchable on the web platform that was created from funding through the Documentary Heritage Communities Program of Library and Archives Canada in 2016.